jrief/django-admin-sortable2/docs/source/contributing.rst

 You can use that extra code to adopt the test suite.

-Remember: For UI-centric applications such as this one, where the client- and server-side are strongly entangled with each other, I prefer end-to-end tests way more rather than unit tests.
+*Remember*: For UI-centric applications such as this one, where the client- and server-side are strongly entangled with each other, I prefer end-to-end tests way more rather than unit tests.
 Reason is, that otherwise I would have to mock the interfaces, which itself is error-prone and additional work.

+*Don't hide yourself*: I will not accept large pull requests from anonymous users, so please publish an email address in your GitHub's profile.
+Reason is that when refactoring the code, I must be able to contact the initial author of a feature not added by myself.

 Quoting